Banshees main cast look to add to gong collections at 29th annual SAG awards

 Taron Egerton and Emily Blunt are nominated for outstanding performance by a male and female actor in a television movie or mini-series, respectively.

-The 29th annual ceremony, which begins at 1am UK time, is taking place at the Fairmont Century Plaza in Los Angeles.
+The 29th annual ceremony, which begins at 1am Irish time, is taking place at the Fairmont Century Plaza in Los Angeles.